CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 ## Data-Size-Dependant Performance

 We just saw how the compiler's knowledge of a value can change both the generated assembly and performance of an application.
-Unsurprisingly, the data types we use can have a similar effect.
+Unsurprisingly, the data types can have a similar effect.
 One thing to consider is the space they take up.
 Let's look at the size of a 2^12 vector storing booleans, chars, and integers.
 Here are some results I collected on my machine.

 ```
 std::vector<bool> w/ 4096 elements = 512B!